This guest post was written by one of the administrators of the Unfundamentalist Christians Facebook Page.

-They preached eternal security—except when they doubted your sincerity of heart, which they did whenever evidence of any change in your life didn’t meet their standard of “Godliness.”
-You can be certain of your salvation once you are saved, they taught—but they also worked relentlessly to create doubt in the minds of their followers as to whether or not they, the followers, were truly saved in the first place.
+They preached eternal security–except when they doubted your sincerity of heart, which they did whenever evidence of any change in your life didn’t meet their standard of “Godliness.”
+They taught that you can be certain of your salvation once you’re saved, but they also worked relentlessly to create doubt in your mind as to whether or not you were truly saved in the first place.
 So we all lived in perpetual fear and doubt of everyone and everything, including, and perhaps most especially, ourselves.

 About people who were down and out, they taught, “Well, that’s just evidence of them not having God in their life, not living the right way, and God not blessing them because they are sinful.
 And, anyway, they like their sin; they enjoy it; they don’t want to change; they hate God.”

-And we were definitely taught not to question authority.
+We were definitely taught not to question authority.
 “How dare you ask God why that child died?”
-I heard—and often, “How dare you be angry with God?
+I heard.
+And often, “How dare you be angry with God?
 You just need to accept God’s will.”
 And most certainly we all constantly heard, “How dare you question our God-anointed pastor?” (who, in the IFB, is always male).

 We were also taught to never even think about questioning our parents: they knew what was best for us (even if what was “best” meant reinforcing wrongheaded thinking, destroying our self-esteem, and submitting us to the care of toxically unhealthy people).
 “Of course your child won’t like corporal punishment,” they taught parents.
 “But you need to make sure your punishment of the errant child hurts.
 They won’t remember to do right next time if you don’t hurt them the first time.
 Your job as a parent is to break the will of the disobedient child, and conform his will to your own–just like we are to conform our own will to the will of God.
 Punishment isn’t supposed to be fun; it’s supposed to get the child to obey.”

 We women were taught to never question or doubt our husbands, or men generally.
-The man is the head of the house, we learned from birth, the head of the church—and, of course, God himself is male.
+We learned from birth that the man is the head of the house, the head of the church, and, of course, God himself is male.
 All IFB women are taught, “What right do you think you have to question authority?
 You need to submit, and obey, and avoid idle talk.”

 And I’m sure I’m not the only fundamentalist kid to have a “Left Behind” story: of waking up from a nap, say, and for whatever reason not being able to find a single soul, which sent me running through the house and outside, looking for anyone who might possibly be born again so that I could relieve my anxiety that the Rapture hadn’t taken place.